-Just as it’s important to create an effective hiring strategy to get the best possible employees into an organisation, it’s as crucial to pay close attention to which employees are leaving and the reasons behind their departure.
-Understanding why employees choose to move on from your organisation can reveal a huge amount about the culture, health and prospects of your company.
+Just as it’s important to hire the best possible employees into an organisation, it’s crucial to pay attention to which employees leave and why.
+Understanding the root causes of attrition can reveal a huge amount about the culture, health and prospects of your company.

-This article will explain the differences between attrition and employee turnover, why they are important to an organisation and what can be done to minimise their impact.
-It will also highlight some industries which have particularly high employee turnover rates and suggest initiatives employers can use to tackle the issue.
+This article explains the differences between attrition and employee turnover, why they are important and what can be done to minimise their impact.
+It will also highlight some industries which have particularly high employee turnover rates and suggest initiatives you can use to reduce it.